Wildlife in Himachal Pradesh

 3. Darlaghat, Majathal Harsang and Shill in Solan district.

 A special mention may be made here of Red-necked-Grebe ( Podiceps Griesegena ), which was sighted first in 1985 at Pong dam lake bird sanctuary for the first time in India.
 In 1960, when the Pong dam was built on the river Beas, the vast stretches of the lake thus formed have started intercepting thousands of waterfowls and the waders on their trans-Himalayan migration from Siberia and Central Asia to the Indian plains the months of winter.

 Domesticated YaksClick thumbnail to view full-size

 Wildlife in The Middle Himalayan and Great Himalayan Zone

 The high hills of Shimla, Mandi.
 Kullu, Chamba and Kinnaur district constitute the Middle Himalayan zone.
-The maximum number of 21 sancturies are located in this zone, which have a typical temperate flora and fauna.
+The maximum number of 21 sanctuaries are located in this zone, which has a typical temperate flora and fauna.

 The five sanctauries in Chamba district are

 (1) Gamgul-Siya behi, (2) Kungti, (3) Sechu-Tuan- Nalga, (4) Kalatop- Khajiar, (5) Tundan.